Bone Marrow Transplant Center

 The cells used for stem cell transplantation are obtained from three main sources: Bone marrow, peripheral blood, and umbilical cord.
 The underlying disease of the recipient, the stage and final state of the disease, urgency, compliance status, donor characteristics and preference are determinative in these cases.
 Peripheral blood is mostly preferred currently.

-Autologous stem cell transplantation: Giving the recipient your own stem cells
+Autologous stem cell transplantation: Giving the recipient their own stem cells

 Allogeneic stem cell transplantation: Giving the recipient stem cells from another fully matched person